squattingmonk/sm-utils/docs/libraries.md

 incrementation to define the function entry numbers.
 The various subsections are defined by modifying the value of, in this case, `n`, but any variable may be used.

+>**Note** Dividing functions into sections is a technique, not a requirement.
+This example uses an increment of 100 numbers between sections.
+If another increment is used, that number should be reflected in the value of `n` and the `case` values in `OnLibraryScript()`.

 ``` c
 void OnLibraryLoad()
 {